-RAINBOW FALLS Waterfalls The many rivers in the area form an abundance of waterfalls.
-Use extreme caution on riverbanks and respect the power of the water.
+RAINBOW FALLS Waterfalls Use extreme caution on riverbanks and respect the power of the water.
 Officials from area chambers of commerce, the Ottawa National Forest and Porcupine Mountains Wilderness State Park can provide maps and more information.
-Black River National Forest Scenic Byway The Black River's final descent towards Lake Superior provides five spectacular waterfalls to visit.
+The Black River's final descent towards Lake Superior provides five spectacular waterfalls to visit.
 Directions: Head north for about 3 miles along Powderhorn Road off of U.S. 2 near Bessemer.
 Take a left onto Black River Road and follow for it for over 10 miles.
 The waterfalls are on the right.
-GREAT CONGLOMERATE FALLS 46.6325 - 90.055 This 20-foot waterfall is the first coming from town towards Black River Harbor.
+GREAT CONGLOMERATE FALLS

+46.6325 - 90.055 This 20-foot waterfall is the first coming from town towards Black River Harbor.
 The 3/4 mile walk is the farthest of the five.
 It is named for the large piece of conglomerate rock that divides the two segments.
 POTAWATOMI FALLS 46.6375 - 90.05139 These falls feature a 30-foot drop.

-GORGE FALLS

-46.64028 - 90.05028 The 24-foot fall is downstream from Potawatomi Falls and are reached from the same parking area.
+GORGE FALLS 46.64028 - 90.05028 The 24-foot fall is downstream from Potawatomi Falls and are reached from the same parking area.
 They are named for the deep, narrow gorge above and below the falls.

-Page 54 - Summer Fun & Dining Guide